-Preparing for being hospitalized with Parkinson’s can often be overlooked and having no plan in place for when you or a loved one with PD is hospitalized can cause complications in care.
+Preparing for being hospitalized with Parkinson’s disease (PD) can often be overlooked and having no plan in place for when you or a loved one with PD is hospitalized can often cause complications in care.
 So, we thought we would go over a few ways that you can minimize the complications that can arise when hospitalized with PD.

 Here are 5 things you can do now to prepare in the unfortunate event that you are or someone you love with PD is hospitalized.